dy/piezo/docs/issues.md

       ? name multiprefixed as `akVolume`
         + csound's gi proves for this case
         - ? how do we make direct param, aParam and kParam altogether?
+          ~ we don't necessarily need that for the case of dsp instance: direct params are for direct functions.
+      + not sure if we necessarily need that.
+WAA doesn't have that, it's web-audio-engine invention.
+        + it also complicates detection: disables kParam to have multiple channels also makes constructor require param type.
+          * just use a-param if you need accurate/per-channel values.
+      ~ in this case we can assign a-prefix to audio params, and k-prefix for all else
+        + accurate params supposedly come first
+        + k-rate params may not need channels or could even be direct...
+  3.1 We can assign a- prefix for a-params, discard k-params as direct values
+    + allows getting rid of `dsp` prefix
+    + solves historical problem of k-param naming (no need for k prefix)
+    - `ax` instead of `x`, `aInput` instead of `input` ~ not necessarily bad - `a` prefix is good indicator of channel-read.
+    - some functions are dsp with 0 params: like songs, fully uncustomizable

+  3.2 Instead of prefixes, we can demand channeled inputs be explicitly indicated as
+    `gain((l,r), amp)`, `gain((l), amp)`, `gain((...ch), amp)`
+    + very explicit difference and logic
+    - `...ch` is non-conventional operator, it's used for state recovery, not args destructuring
+      * ? what if we use range instead `gain((0..16), amp)`
+        - numbers are meaningless, not clear how to iterate non-numbers
+        - fixes to some particular number of channels, we need unbound
+    * see 7

   4. `amp as kParam`
     + same as 2